compserv/hkn-rails/README.md

     1. `vagrant halt`
     2. `vagrant destroy`
-    3. Change your BIOS settings to enable hardware acceleration (this will require a system reboot)
+    3. Change your BIOS settings to enable VM virtualization (this will require a system reboot)
     4. `vagrant up` and continue to step 6.

 6. `vagrant ssh`
 7. `cd /vagrant`
-9. `rails s -b 0`
+9. `bundle exec rails s -b 0`
 10. On your host machine, visit `localhost:3000`

+### Under the hood

+This setup uses a Debian 9 (stretch) virtual machine, running on VirtualBox and managed with Vagrant (dependencies, database setup, etc).

 Your copy of hkn-rails on your host is a shared directory with `\vagrant` on your guest, so you can edit files in either machine.

-The guest is configured to port forward 3000 to 3000 on the host.
-The VM is allocated 1 GB of memory and is based on Debian 9 (stretch, 64 bit).
+The guest is configured to port forward 3000 on the vm to 3000 on the host.

+When creating virtual machine, the provisioning script in `Vagrantfile` will:

+1. Install Debian dependencies with `apt-get`: `build-essentials`, `vim`, `git`, `mariadb`, etc.
+2. Create a MySQL user `hkn_rails`, with password `hkn_rails`,
+   with all privileges on all databases `hkn_rails_*`.
+3. Install [RVM](https://rvm.io/), a Ruby version manager, so we can install the specific version of Ruby that matches the production server.
+4. Compile and install Ruby.
+5. Install [Bundler](https://bundler.io/), a Ruby environment manager, with the Ruby package manager [gem](https://guides.rubygems.org/rubygems-basics/).
+6. Install Ruby dependencies with `bundle`.
+7. Create `config/database.yml` and `config/secrets.yml` from the
+   sample files in `config/`.
+8. Create the MySQL database: `bundle exec rake db:setup`.

+### Vagrant operations

+- Start the VM with `vagrant up`.
+It must boot, like any operating system.
-To stop the VM, either use `vagrant halt` or `vagrant suspend`.
-To resume again, run `vagrant up`.
+- Stop the VM with `vagrant halt` or `vagrant suspend`.
+- Re-run the provision script with `vagrant up --provision`.
+- Sync files from your local machine to inside the VM with `vagrant rsync`.
+- Sync files automatically, in the background, with `vagrant rsync-auto`.

+### Ruby / Rails operations

+**You need to run these operations inside `/vagrant`.** If you run these directly after ssh-ing into the VM, you will be in the home folder `/home/vagrant`, and **your operations will fail**.

+- (Re)install all Ruby dependencies with `bundle install`.
+- Run *all* Ruby operations with `bundle exec <command here>`.
+This ensures you have access to the `bundle`-installed dependencies.
+- You may occasionally need to run with a particular rails environment:
+  `RAILS_ENV=production bundle exec <command here>`.
+  Besides `production`, there is also `development` (the default) and `test` (rarely used).
+- Run the Rails web server with `bundle exec rails server -b 0.0.0.0`.
+- Run the Rails console with `bundle exec rails console`.
+- Setup the database with `bundle exec rake db:setup`.
+- Reset the database (drop & setup) with `bundle exec rake db:reset`.
+- List all `rake` tasks with `bundle exec rake --tasks`.

 ### Autosyncing